XRS-001/Cobra-Interface/README.md

 ```
 Apart from that, the only other software you might need is a Bitcoin Core node running on localhost if you chose to use the Bitcoin support.
 ## Tables
-Here's an overview of every network supported and its connection to its respective network.
+Here's every network supported and its connection to its respective network.

 | Left columns  | Right columns |
 | ------------- |:-------------:|